Ntrifi/checkpoint-data/README.md

-you will find the checkpoint of data struc in sumalt.algo we compare each element of set one with the second set we apply FOR
+you will find the checkpoint of data struc in sumalt.algo the program is finding and summing up the unique elements from both sets, and the final result is the sum of these unique values.